58/5H, MDS NAGAR, NETHAJI STREET, HASTHAMPATTY, SALEM-636007 niwadtrust@gmail.com +91 9842867713

 Overview of NIWAD

-NATIONAL INTEGRATED WELFARE AND DEVELOPMENT TRUST (NIWAD) is a non-profit voluntary agency registered under the Indian Trust Act in 2005.
-The Chief Functionary, a woman with an M.Sc. in Extension Education and an M.Phil in Sociology, demonstrated her commitment to community development during her three-year involvement in Community Development Services in a village, while pursuing her research degree.
-Inspired by her experiences, she has dedicated her life to serving the poor.
-NIWAD operates with a high-profile Board of Directors.
+The National Integrated Welfare and Development Trust (NIWAD) is a non-profit voluntary agency registered under the Indian Trust Act in 2005.
+The Chief Functionary, a woman with an M.Sc. in Extension Education and an M.Phil. in Sociology, demonstrated her commitment to social change through three years of active involvement in community development services in a village during her research studies.
+Inspired by these experiences, she dedicated her life to serving marginalized communities.
+Today, NIWAD is guided by a committed and high-profile Board of Directors.

-Following the "Visioning Exercise for 5-Year SP Document" methodology, NIWAD facilitated a collaborative process where stakeholders actively contributed to creating a plan for the organization's most desirable future.
-The result of this exercise was the development of goals, sub-goals, strategies, major projects, and programs for NIWAD.
+Following the “Visioning Exercise for a 5-Year Strategic Plan” methodology, NIWAD facilitated a highly participatory process where stakeholders actively contributed to shaping the organization’s most desirable future.
+This inclusive exercise resulted in the development of clear goals, sub-goals, strategies, and major programs to guide NIWAD’s long-term growth.

 The Service such as forming 350 SHG groups to provided micro credit services to empower the women by covering the 4680 families.
 All the target members have been imparted training on organization, accounts and entrepreneurship.
 After which the groups started to lend money to the members at a low interest for agricultural and other purposes.
 The members repay the loan in due - time.
 The members, who were previously severely affected by money lenders, are now able to get the loan from their own savings at a very low interest and use it for agricultural and other purposes including marriages, medical expenses housing, Farm equipment’s, education etc. NIWAD has facilitated in getting bank loans for various micro enterprises for SHG members to earn their livelihoods.
 The groups are effectively brought under an insurance scheme exclusively designed for the rural and urban poor.